praveenscience/FinalYear-Project-Ideas/README.md

 * Health Advisor App
   > _The App which guides the user on how to take care of themselves and also shows precautions to be taken and medicines advice._
   > _Also can include Blog section within the app to get the Health-related updates through APIs._
+* Introduction card App
+  > _This app will contain your profile which ultimately leads to respective link of portfolio, with flutter it can be made beautifully._

 ## AI/ML